chizzletaz/MSP2-TriviaQuiz/Test.md

 Expected: Instructions are displayed when the ‘How to play’ button is clicked.
 Testing:
 1. Go to the landing page.
 2. Click on the button that says ‘How to play’.

-Result: A modal pops up with the explanation of the game.
+3. Verify that a modal pops up with a text explaining how to play the game.

+Result: Instructions are displayed when the ‘How to play’ button is clicked.

 **Indication of the right or wrong answer:**
-Expected: When giving a right answer, the given answer-container turns green and a correct-anwer-sound is played, when the sound is turned on.
-When giving a wrong answer, the answer-container turns red and an incorrect-answer-sound is played, when the sound is turned on.
+Expected: When giving a right answer, the given answer-container turns green and a correct-anwer-sound is played (if the sound is turned on).
+When giving a wrong answer, the answer-container turns red and an incorrect-answer-sound is played (if the sound is turned on).
 Testing:
 1. Go to the Challenge page.
 2. Verify that, in the top right corner, the ‘sound off’ icon is shown.